davewalker5/FlightBookingSQL/README.rst

 Unit Tests and Coverage
 =======================

+Currently, the unit tests use a SQLite database as the back-end rather than mocking the database.

 To run the unit tests, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated.